pygfx/wgpu-py/docs/backends.rst

     These immediates are a buffer of bytes available to all shader stages.

     :param render_pass_encoder: The render pass encoder to which we are providing immediates.
-    :param offset: The offset into the immedaite data at which the bytes are to be written
+    :param offset: The offset into the immediate data at which the bytes are to be written
     :param size_in_bytes: The number of bytes to copy from the data
     :param data: The data to copy to the buffer
     :param data_offset: The starting offset in the data at which to begin copying.